equalitie/Caislean/doc/debian7-remote.md

-These instructions explain how to install Debian with full disk encryption (FDE) on a remote server to which physical access is not possible.
+These instructions explain how to prepare a Debian installation to run with Caisleán, without or with full disk encryption (FDE) on a remote server to which physical access is not possible.

+# Standard Debian installation (without FDE)

+During installation, we recommend that you choose only to install the _Standard system utilities_ and the _SSH server_.

+As soon as installing Debian is done, make sure the non-privileged user created during the installation has a valid SSH public key in `/home/user/.ssh/authorized_keys`.
+Caisleán disables password-based SSH, and failing to do this will result in being locked out.

+Apart from this step, Caisleán is designed to run smoothly on a standard Debian installation.
+Preferably, run Caisleán on a freshly installed system, to make sure you avoid conflicts between what Caisleán configures and previously installed software.

+# Remote Debian installation with FDE

-# Requirements
+## Requirements

 Remote access to the screen and keyboard with KVM/IP is necessary in order to access the Debian installer that normally appears when physically using the